Spagettileg/virtual-cookboox/README.md

 ### Feature 7 - Food genre image portal gateway

+•	Portal access for both logged and unlogged users

 •	Six fully responsive images of different food genres on display for the User.
 Images of meat, poultry, fish, vegetables, grains & pasta are clickable and will migrate the User to the respective recipe collection

 •	To save on any confusion, all images have been name tagged

 ### Feature 8 - Food genre recipe collection

+•	Portal access for both logged and unlogged users

 •	A Recipe image, recipe name, brief description and a recipe detail button are displayed in a card style.
 This structure is then repeated for all recipes